 10 Tamanyan St, Yerevan 0009, RA

 If you want to see the new breath of Armenian Architecture, Cascade Complex is just two minutes walk from Opera theatre.
-This extraordinary building was built in 1970’s.
-This complex connects the Victory Park to the city center.
-It includes a big statue of Tamanyan, the garden of Tamanyan, the external and internal stairs of Cascade stairs, the Cafesjian Center for the Arts sculptures, fountains and lot of cafés.
+This extraordinary building was built in the 1970’s.
+The complex connects the Victory Park to the city centre.
+It includes a big statue of Tamanyan, the garden of Tamanyan, the external and internal stairs of the Cascade stairway, the Cafesjian Center for the Arts, sculptures, fountains and lots of cafés.

-At the beginning of the complex, is the big statue of Aleksandr Tamanyan, an architect of Yerevan.
-The architect of the statue is Artashes Hovsepian, the opening of which was in 1974.
-In this statue, Tamanyan bent over a big stone fixed in two small stones.
-The architect explains that a left stone symbolizes the old architecture, the right one is the new period of architecture.
-And talented Tamanyan creates a bridge between these two periods and builds capital Yerevan.
+Cascade Complex starts from the big statue of Alexander Tamanyan, the architect of Yerevan.
+The official opening of the statue was in 1974; the sculptor of the statue was Artashes Hovsepian.
+The statue of Tamanyan bends over a big stone fixed on two smaller stones.
+The sculptor explained that the left stone symbolizes the old architecture, while the right one represents the new period of architecture.
+Thus Tamanyan creating a bridge between these two periods built the capital city of Yerevan.

-After completing the statue, the architect decided to add something that would be one of the symbolizing buildings of the city.
-The mission was to create such kind of building that would be monumental and dynamic but meantime unique and fashionable.
+After completing the statue, it was decided to add something that would become one of the symbolizing buildings of the city.
+The mission was to create such a building that would be monumental and dynamic, unique and fashionable at the same time.

-In the result, the architect Jim Torosian, Aslan Mkhitarian and Sarkis Gyurzadian finished Cascade complex.
-It consists of numerous stairs and platforms.
-Each platform has beautiful flowers and sculptures and a wonderful view of Yerevan city and biblical mountain Ararat.
+As a result, the architects Jim Torosian, Aslan Mkhitarian, and Sarkis Gyurzadian designed and constructed the Cascade complex.
+The complex consists of numerous stairs and platforms.
+Each platform has green areas with beautifully planted flowers, sculptures and a wonderful view of Yerevan and the biblical mountain Ararat.